kingsdigitallab/django-controlled-vocabulary/README.md

 ## Configuration

-### Enabling vocabulary plug-ins
+### Enabling specific vocabulary plug-ins (optional)

-Add the following code in your settings.py to enable specific vocabularies based on the import path of their classes.
+Currently all built-in plugins / managers are enabled by default.
+Add the following code in your settings.py to enable **only** specific vocabularies based on the import path of their classes.
+You can also use this to enable your own or third-party plugins.

 ```
 # List of import paths to vocabularies lookup classes